ctwillie/azure-django-docker/README.md

 - etc

 8. Turn file system application logging ON in `App Service Logs` on the Staging web app
+9. Create a new mysql database that uses the same VNet/subnet as the production database and update the Staging slots AZURE-MYSQL-\* application setting values to point to this instance

+- Create the staging database in this instance
+- Ssh and run the database migrations

-9. Connect the Staging slot to GH.
+10. Connect the Staging slot to GH.

 - Update the created managed identitys' GH federated credential to use the `Staging` environment
 - Give access to the managed identity to the production web app resource